 For example, let’s say you buy a house for $200,000 and rent it for $1,500 per month.
-If you get a great interest rate and put down a healthy down payment, your “PITI” (Principle, Interest, Taxes, Insurance) would be about $985 per month.
+If you get a great interest rate and put down a healthy down payment, your “PITI” (Principal, Interest, Taxes, Insurance) would be about $985 per month.
 This leaves you with a $515 difference between the rent you collect and the monthly “PITI” payment.

 Is it really that simple?
 Of course not!
 To understand how much money we’re ACTUALLY making here, we need to talk about something called Net Operating Income.

 Net Operating Income (NOI) is the rent you collect, minus all operating expenses.
 The most common operating expenses are:

 - Vacancy (when your property sits empty)